miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 The second act of scorched earth is Elon Musk/xAI's giving away of formidable Grok 3 services — until the servers melt, as Elon put it.
-It further undercuts the paid services even further, as this article demonstrates.
-The query is calibrated right at the point where Grok 3 can handle it for free but ChatGPT requires you to pay.
+It further undercuts the paid services as this article clearly demonstrates.
+The free Grok 3 service can do what requires the paid ChatGPT service.

 I don't expect that will last forever.
 Eventually, xAI is going to have to get people to pay.
 But unlike OpenAI that has to rent their compute from a cloud